Song-Cao/CI_CFM/README.md

-# COMPOSE-FM — Covariant Composition of Intervention Flows
+# CI-CFM — Chart-Covariant Composition of Intervention Flows

 A flow-matching method for predicting the effect of **combined** interventions, and the geometric argument for why the usual approach is wrong.